-4. Rehabilitating and Restoring Existing Structures 4.1 Foundations and Other Masonry Foundations in the Historic District are an important architectural feature of contributing and noncontributing structures.
+4. Rehabilitating and Restoring Existing Structures

+4.1 Foundations and Other Masonry

+Foundations in the Historic District are an important architectural feature of contributing and noncontributing structures.
 Care should be taken to preserve and maintain in working condition all visible elements of a foundation and the connections to the ground and building.
 Many contributing structures within the district are an open footing foundation with minimal foundation exposed.
 There are some continuous wall foundations and basements in the historic district, but the most common foundation style is an open footing style.
 Some buildings have a combination of foundation styles based on the function, additions and other features of the building.
 At times, screening of foundations are used especially around subordinate areas of the building, utilitarian areas and areas that need to be protected.

 The repair of historic masonry, beyond simple repointing, may be necessary if the structural integrity of a wall has been weakened due to movement.
 It may also be necessary if there is surface deterioration of masonry units.
 Deterioration is evidenced by shifting of walls, cracks in mortar joints, and the delamination of masonry units to name just a few.
 Masonry walls should be evaluated periodically by the homeowner and a qualified stonemason, if necessary, to determine first if deterioration has occurred and secondly to determine the source of the deterioration.
-Deterioration can be caused by a number of factors, including leaking roofs or gutters, differential settlement of the building, capillary action in the masonry, or extreme weather exposure. tute a full foundation for piers or to raise the height of tating these structures, it is often necessary to substisonry piers or low foundation walls.
-When rehabili-Many buildings in St. Michaels were set on low mathe original foundation for various reasons. still evident.
-Existing physical evidence can be used as kind, provided that the overall form and detailing are repair, then efforts should be made to replace it in If an entire masonry feature is too deteriorated to a model to reproduce the feature. minimizing the added height, raising the finish grade impact on the historic character of the structure and to ensure that the new foundation makes a minimal its neighboring structures.
-This can be achieved by When repointed is proposed, care should be taken around the new foundation, or other measures.
+Deterioration can be caused by a number of factors, including leaking roofs or gutters, differential settlement of the building, capillary action in the masonry, or extreme weather exposure.
+Many buildings in St. Michaels were set on low masonry piers or low foundation walls.
+When rehabilitating these structures, it is often necessary to substitute a full foundation for piers or to raise the height of the original foundation for various reasons.